Name: Craig Hodge

 Residence: York, S.C.

-One of junior Craig Hodge's goals in life has always been earning a college education.
+One of senior Craig Hodge's goals in life has always been earning a college education.
 Until he enrolled at Winthrop University, that goal seemed unreachable.

 "I've always been in and out of college," he explained.
 "I wasn't in and out of college because I didn't want to be there; it was because I could never afford it or I was so overwhelmed going to school and working a full-time job."